Connect with us

 Kenya is on the verge of its biggest construction boom in many years – with tens of multi-billion-shilling infrastructure projects fuelling the country’s economic growth.

-The World Bank said that heavy spending on infrastructure projects such as the standard gauge railway would also see the Kenyan economy joining the list of the fastest growing economies in Africa.
+The World Bank said that heavy spending on infrastructure projects such as the standard gauge railway would also see the Kenyan economy joining the list of the fastest-growing economies in Africa.

 Data from a survey by global consulting firm Deloitte show that 60 per cent of large infrastructure projects in Kenya in 2014 were mainly in the transport sector while projects in the energy sector took up 37 per cent of recorded projects.

-The survey found that there were 51 such projects spread in Kenya, Uganda, Tanzania, Rwanda and Ethiopia worth Sh5.5 trillion, which was a 55 per cent drop from 93 projects worth Sh6.2 trillion recorded in 2013.
+The survey found that there were 51 such projects spread in Kenya, Uganda, Tanzania, Rwanda, and Ethiopia worth Sh5.5 trillion, which was a 55 per cent drop from 93 projects worth Sh6.2 trillion recorded in 2013.

-“While there seems to have been a dip in current activity, there are a large number of significant projects in the planning phase that have not yet reached financial close and are thus not yet reflecting in the statistics of projects under construction,” Mark Smith, the head of infrastructure and capital projects at Deloitte East Africa, told reporters in Nairobi.
+“While there seems to have been a dip in current activity, there are a large number of significant projects in the planning phase that have not yet reached financial close and are thus not yet reflected in the statistics of projects under construction,” Mark Smith, the head of infrastructure and capital projects at Deloitte East Africa, told reporters in Nairobi.

 The government is planning to construct and rehabilitate 5,500km of roads through a public-private partnership (PPP) and another 20km of new roads in every constituency by 2017.